SAP-samples/sap-community-code-challenge-ui5/README.md

 1. Clone the forked repository into your development environment.
 1. Execute `npm install` to install the project's dependencies.
 1. Execute `npm start` to start the web server.
+1. Read through the [tests](/webapp/test/e2e/) and try to understand what they test for.
+What kind of pages and controls do the they expect?
-1. Develop the OpenUI5 app to make the [tests](/webapp/test/e2e/) pass (execute `npm run test` to run the tests locally during development).
+1. Develop the OpenUI5 app to make the tests pass (execute `npm run test` to run the tests locally during development).
 1. Once the tests pass, push your changes to your forked repository on GitHub.
 1. Open a pull request to the base repository.
 This will automatically trigger the execution of the tests via a [GitHub action](/.github/workflows/wdi5-tests.yml).
 1. Copy the URL of your pull request and paste it into the [SAP Community Coffee Corner Thread]().